MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-2.md

  ![Screen shot of PC app 3d toolkit with categories collapsed](media/workflow2-pc-app-category.PNG "Screen shot of PC app 3d toolkit with categories collapsed")

+## What you'll learn in this example

+- How to get the Parent ID for a 3D object collection

+- How to use the Parent ID when adding a new record in Power Automate

+- How to use the Guides model-driven app to add an object

 **Estimated time to create this workflow:** 10 minutes

 ## Create a 3D object collection in Power Automate